 Designed to give participants a full season farm internship experience without a full-time commitment, this training will combine classroom learning with hands on skill building.
 Farm Foundations will give participants an introduction to ecosystem theory and agro-ecology, soil and plant science, as well as farm planning and management.
 Each week participants will have the opportunity to apply their knowledge through physical farm work and observation.
 A share of the farm's harvest will be provided to each program participant throughout the course of the season.

 Participants will be asked to devote five hours per week to the program which runs through the end of October.
-February - April this will consist of two hour evening classes and a three hour work party.
+February - April this will consist of two hour evening classes on Wednesdays and a three hour work party that participants can choose to come to on Monday or Tuesday.
 May - September this will be five hour work parties only.
 In October we will have four more evening classes and transition back to three hour work parties.

 Please contact Madeleine Spencer at email@example.com with any questions.

 Veggie Co-op Community Days:

 Veggie Co-op community days are held the first and third Saturday of the month, beginning in April and continuing throughout the growing season.
 On those days volunteers are welcome to come out to the farm, learn about the program, work with us for a few hours, and take home a share of the harvest if available that day.
 More information about the dates and times of community days will be posted on both the Harvest Pierce County Facebook page and the Pierce Conservation District calendar.

 Veggie Co-op also hosts volunteer groups from schools, work places, day camps, etc. If you would like to arrange a time for your group to volunteer please reach out to us to coordinate a time!